The DEHVILS in the Details: Type Ia Supernova Hubble Residual Comparisons and Mass Step Analysis in the Near-Infrared: Introduction

-NIR data has also been hypothesized to have the power to uncover the cause of the ``mass step," which is a feature observed in the HRs where, \textit{after standardization}, SNe Ia observed in high-mass galaxies appear to be intrinsically brighter in the optical than SNe Ia found in low-mass galaxies \citep{Kelly10,Sullivan10,Lampeitl10}.
+The ``mass step'' is a feature observed in the HRs where, \textit{after standardization}, SNe Ia observed in high-mass galaxies appear to be intrinsically brighter in the optical than SNe Ia found in low-mass galaxies \citep{Kelly10,Sullivan10,Lampeitl10}.
 The true cause of the phenomenon is still unknown, and hypotheses for the physical explanation of the mass step vary broadly between progenitor-based and dust-based explanations \citep{Rigault13,Jones15,Jones18a,Roman18,BroutScolnic21,Johansson21,Jones23,Ye24,Grayling24,Thorp24}.
 Progenitor-based explanations attribute the mass step to either the star formation rate \citep[SFR; ][]{DAndrea11,Rigault20}, age \citep{Gupta11,Childress14,Chung23}, or metallicities \citep{Hayden13,Childress13,Rose21Mass} of the stellar populations of the host galaxies which are hypothesized to affect the composition of the progenitor or its explosion physics.
 A dust-based explanation points to different models of dust properties in host galaxies \citep{BroutScolnic21,Johansson21,Popovic23}.
-Since NIR light is less affected by dust \citep[e.g.,][]{Cardelli89,Fitzpatrick99,Mandel09,Mandel22}, if the origin of the mass step is dust, the mass step should diminish significantly when calculated with data in the NIR.
+Since NIR light is less affected by dust \citep[e.g.,][]{Cardelli89,Fitzpatrick99,Mandel09,Mandel22}, if the mass step is due to dust, then the mass step should diminish significantly when calculated with data in the NIR \citep[e.g.,][]{Uddin20,Ponder21,Johansson21}.

 Results on the existence of the NIR mass step have been inconclusive. \citet{Uddin20} test individual filters and find a mass step ranging from $\sim$0.06--0.14 mag with errors around $\sim$0.04--0.05 mag considering NIR filters alone. \citet{Ponder21} find a mass step size in $H$-band of $0.13 \pm 0.04$ mag when placing the step at 10$^{10.43} M_\odot$, but they also report a mass step of $0.05 \pm 0.04$ mag with a 10$^{10} M_\odot$ step location. \citet{Johansson21} claim to find no evidence for a NIR mass step, recovering $-0.024 \pm 0.034$ mag in $J$-band.
 RAISIN \citep{RAISIN} report a NIR mass step of $0.072 \pm 0.041$ mag at 10$^{10} M_\odot$. \citet{Thorp22} fit for mass steps using data from CSP \citep{Krisciunas17} and find NIR mass steps at various mass step locations ranging $\sim$0.02--0.08 mag with uncertainties of $\sim$0.04 mag.
 Most recently, combining CSP-I and CSP-II data, \citet{Uddin23} report an $H$-band mass step of $0.014 \pm 0.057$ mag, consistent both with zero and typical step sizes in the optical.
 Given that these analyses use different bandpasses covering different wavelength ranges, different LC fitters, and different analysis techniques, comparing between them to determine a definitive NIR mass step value is difficult.